 Purchasing the New York Pass is another great way to save money.
 This prepaid sightseeing card will get you into over 100 attractions, including some of the most popular places, such as the Empire State Building, the MoMA, and the MET.
 Using the card will save you both money and the hassle of standing in lines and buying tickets for every place you visit.

 However, the New York Pass is not for everyone, so you must compare the price of the card with the prices of the places you want to see.
 You can buy a pass for 1-5, 7, or 10 days.
 The price starts at $134 for adults.
 Overall, the pass is best for people who want to see as many tourist attractions as possible.
+This is a great way to see all the sites, especially if you are spending as long as a week in New York!

 Take The Staten Island Ferry For The Best Views